Zollerboy1/josef-zoller.de/src/components/index.md

 # Welcome to my website!

-I'm Josef Zoller, a software developer and computer science student from Switzerland.
+I'm Josef Zoller, a software developer and computer science student from Germany, currently living in Switzerland.

 On this website, you will find information about me and my projects, as well as my blog posts about random stuff that I'm working on.\